-Purchasing office furniture is another opportunity to reduce waste, as you may be able to acquire some quality pieces second hand.
+Purchasing office furniture is another opportunity to reduce waste, as you may be able to acquire some quality pieces second-hand.
+This is especially the case for things like desks and tables, but you may find that you have to purchase things like a chair from a store as they age a lot quicker.
+Also, you want your chair to be comfortable, so you might want to consider looking at adjustable chairs so you can adjust it to your exact needs.
 When you’re planning your office layout, make sure that you have good systems in place for the re-use and recycling of paper and any other waste items that the day-to-day running of your business generates.

 The concrete floor of your garage may be solid enough, but for the space to no longer seem like a garage, the floor must be more than sturdy.
 You are likely to require additional layers before the floor is sufficiently level, damp-proof and insulated to fit the bill.
 While you might think that adding layer upon layer of new floor could raise the level of your garage floor too much, remember that many garage floors sit at a lower level than the flooring in the rest of the house.
 This means that the extra layers of flooring might be just enough to get the garage floor level with the rest of your home, allowing a smooth transition and step-free entrance for you.